wzulfikar/lifelog/learning_process/redux.md

 Using javascript module: don't forget to import the component before using it.

 - Differentiate between component class & instance
+When not wrapped in jsx tag, it's just a class & not instantiated.
+When wrapped in jsx, it's becoming an instance.
+Just the same as calling `React.createElement`.